Skip to main content

 • Single file/text: Returns Document

-• Multiple files/texts: Returns List[Document]
+• Multiple files/texts: Returns list[Document]

 # Single file → Document